EOSIO/eos/docs/cleos/command-reference/get/get-code.md

----
-title: "get code"
+## Description
-excerpt: "Retrieves the code and ABI for an account."
+Retrieves the code and ABI for an account
----

 ## Positional Parameters
 - `name` _TEXT_ - The name of the account whose code should be retrieved
 ## Options